The Role of Gatekeepers

 A Gatekeeper can be:

-• A teacher who observes a sudden dramatic change in behaviour of a student in her class.
+- A teacher Who observes a sudden dramatic change in behaviour of a student in her class.
 The otherwise regular student started missing school, stays aloof, picks frequent fights with fellow classmates and remains irritable.

-• A friend who notices that her loved one keeps expressing that living life is like a burden to her and feels that everyone’s life would get better if she isn’t around.
+- A friend Who notices that her loved one keeps expressing that living life is like a burden to her and feels that everyone’s life would get better if she isn’t around.

-• A colleague who identifies that his fellow co-worker has suddenly started drinking too much and is failing deadlines, has stopped communicating with others and has unexplained anger towards everyone.
+- A colleague Who identifies that his fellow co-worker has suddenly started drinking too much and is failing deadlines, has stopped communicating with others and has unexplained anger towards everyone.

-What are the warning signs Gatekeepers should watch out for?
+Warning signs Gatekeepers should watch out for:

 The first step in preventing suicide is to identify the warning signs which may come in several different forms.
 Warning signs for suicide are defined as the earliest detectable indication of increased risk for suicide in the near future be it within minutes, hours or days.